 Stacy Galina (Alison), Eva Mendez (Kir), Alexis Arquette (Greg), Greg Vaughan (Tyrus), Adam Wylie (Ezekiel), Fred Williamson (Sheriff Skaggs), Dave Buzzotta (Jacob), David Carradine (Luke Enright), Ahmet Zappa (Laszlo), Angela Jones (Charlotte), Olivia Burnette (Lily), Aaron Jackson (Zane), Kane Hodder (Bartender)

 Six friends are on a trip to disperse the ashes of a dead friend.
-Two of the friends travelling in their own car are attacked after stopping and wandering into the cornfields.
+Two of the friends are attacked after stopping and wandering into the cornfields.
 The others skid off the road and put their car out of action.
-They are then forced away by the appearance of a group of threatening children who worship the entity known as He Who Walks Behind the Rows.
+They are forced to leave by the threatening appearance of a group of children.
 With no help available in the nearby town, they settle in to an abandoned farmhouse to wait for the bus out of town in the morning.
 Alison then discovers that her brother Jacob may have joined the children they encountered and sets out to find him.
-Jacob meanwhile has been earmarked as a sacrifice on his eighteenth birthday.
+Jacob meanwhile has been earmarked as a sacrifice to the entity known as He Who Walks Behind the Rows on his eighteenth birthday.

 You are left wondering why so many people keep watching these Children of the Corn films in sufficient quantity to make it profitable enough for the filmmakers to keep churning out more of them.
 The original story concerned a group of kids who have killed all the adults in a town worshipping a never-seen entity that lurks in the cornfields.
 King did nothing to explain the set up in his story and the films have only repeated the basics and done little to place any more meat on the bones of the premise than that.